 In reference to how each platform renders shadow casting upon dynamic (movable) objects.

-Dynamic (movable) objects such as enemies, NPCs, and items can have shadows cast upon them in the PS2 version.
+Dynamic (movable) objects such as enemies, NPCs, and items receive shadows upon themselves in the PlayStation 2 version.

 Visual: FMV Playback

-In reference to how each platform generally plays back the full motion videos (quality, bitrate, stretching, cropping) and on varying aspect ratios.
+In reference to how each platform generally plays back the full motion videos (quality, stretching, cropping) in a 16:9 aspect ratio.

 Visual: In-game Cutscenes

-In reference to how each platform displays in-game cutscenes on varying aspect ratios.
+In reference to how each platform displays in-game cutscenes in a 16:9 aspect ratio.

-With the Enhanced Edition version, you can enable the ReduceCutsceneFOV mod to hide visual elements you were never meant to see during in-game cutscenes when playing in a widescreen aspect ratio.
-Namely, this will hide characters who would otherwise appear "frozen in place" before they are supposed to step into the scene.
-This is achieved by automatically zooming in during cutscenes to make the horizontal composition the same as the original 4:3 aspect ratio version.
+Silent Hill 2: Enhanced Edition scales in-game cutscenes to hide visual elements you were never meant to see when playing in a 16:9 aspect ratio.
+This will hide visual anomolies such as characters who would otherwise appear "frozen in place" before they are supposed to step into the scene.
+This is achieved by automatically zooming in during cutscenes to make their horizontal compositions match the original 4:3 aspect ratio versions.

-The PCSX2 version cannot automatically zoom in during in-game cutscenes when played on a widescreen aspect ratio, which means you will see visual elements that were never intended to be seen while the cutscenes play.
+The PCSX2 version cannot automatically scale in-game cutscenes when played in a widescreen aspect ratio, which means you will see visual elements that were never intended to be seen while the cutscenes play.
 PCSX2 has the ability to manually zoom game visuals in and out, but you would be required to adjust this zoom setting before, during, and after every cutscene while you play.

-In reference to how each platform displays fullscreen images (images that fill the whole screen such as memos, riddles, maps, etc) on varying aspect ratios.
+In reference to how each platform displays full screen images (images that fill the whole screen such as memos, riddles, maps, etc) in a 16:9 aspect ratio.

-With the PCSX2 version, fullscreen images will be stretched/distorted when using a widescreen aspect ratio.
+With the PCSX2 version, full screen, 2D images will be stretched/distorted when using a widescreen aspect ratio.
 The image's letterboxing will also still be present, even if the images are stretched.
 There is no way to fix the stretching unless you play the game in its original 4:3 aspect ratio on PCSX2, and letterboxing will still be present at that aspect ratio.

 Visual: Post-processing Effects